 With the increasing call for banning of plastic bags, the attention is quickly shifting to alternative products such as baskets processed from rids.
 Other products that are made from raw materials sourced from forests include mats, traps, crop dryers, and small furniture.

 In rural places, wood is the cheapest and readily available form of fuel.
 Communities that surround forests usually collect fallen limbs, branches, and dead trees from the forests.
-In some cases, people also fell trees for use as fuel.
+In some cases, people also cut down trees for use as fuel.

 It is worth noting that the earliest man on earth lived as a forest dweller sourcing everything he needed from the forest.
 Although the modern world has greatly evolved to a point where people can use synthetic products as opposed to natural forest-based products, a big percentage of the things used in the modern-day are sourced from forests.

 Things like furniture, bed, and tissue papers are just some of the products sourced from forests that make life on earth much more comfortable.
 Nevertheless, irresponsible harvesting of forest products can be harmful to the environment.
-Caution should be taken and regulation, as well as the implementation of policies on the use of forest products, must be strengthened.
+Caution should be taken, and regulation, as well as the implementation of policies on the use of forest products, must be strengthened and monitored.